novelpy-creator/novelpy_2/README.md

 (The image is when I test the game UI customize.)

-The demo is also added a sprite class example can find in those link:
+The demo is also added a sprite class example:

 ```py
 # The sprite class example
 class Sprite(object):